Björn Hellgren

-Adam Lasse Björn Hellgren (born 21 November 1990) is a Swedish professional golfer and Asian Tour player.
-He was runner-up in the 2021 Dormy Open on the Challenge Tour.
+Adam Lasse Björn Hellgren (born 21 November 1990) is a Swedish professional golfer who plays on the Asian Tour and LIV Golf League.
+He won the 2025 Saudi Open.

 Early life and amateur career

 Hellgren was born in 1990 in Västerås.
 He played ice hockey on one of Sweden's premier teams until he was 15 years old, when he focused on golf.

-As a junior, Hellgren won the 2010 Order of Merit on the Skandia Tour, a Swedish under-21 circuit, after recording two victories, two runner-up finishes, and five other top-10s.
+Hellgren won the 2010 Order of Merit on the Skandia Tour, a Swedish under-21 circuit, after recording two victories, two runner-up finishes, and five other top-10s.
 He finished in second place after Jacob Glennemo at the Qualifying School for the 2011 Nordea Tour.
 He was runner-up behind Oscar Lengdén at the Swedish Junior Strokeplay Championship in 2011.

-Hellgren accepted a golf scholarship to Florida State University and played golf with the Florida State Seminoles men's golf team 2011–2013.
+Hellgren accepted a golf scholarship to Florida State University and played golf with the Florida State Seminoles men's golf team 2011–2013 alongside Brooks Koepka and Daniel Berger.